 Horse racing tips incoming!
 Dabble’s very own Dean Watling has broken down the racing for this Wednesday.
-Searching high and low, he has found our loyal Dabblers the top three horse racing bets of the day.
-He has done all the hard work for you finding the best horse racing tips, so you don’t even have to lift a finger – how nice is that?!
+Searching high and low, they’ve found our loyal Dabblers the top three horse racing bets of the day.
+They’ve done all the hard work for you finding the best horse racing tips, so you don’t even have to lift a finger – how nice is that?!

 Without further ado, see Dean Watling’s best bet, next best and value bet from around the grounds this Wednesday:

 Best Bet - 6.
 Petersham ($1.95) - Kensington, Race 3

 The Waterhouse and Bott camp have had 12 months to remember, they again look to have a key chance and progressive galloper in Petersham.
 He has always shown smart ability in his short career and again caught the key at the trials prior to his first up run.